Heinzad/heinzad.github.io/_posts/2023-09-18-tsql-display_pipeline_progress.md

 AIDE MEMOIRE

-# How to monitor the progress of a pipeline in MS SQL Server
+# How to display the progress of a pipeline in MS SQL Server

 When iterating through a sequence of steps you may need to monitor the progress through the pipeline in a manner that can be printed or logged.